researchsoft/website/content/resa-resources/20-content.md

 ## ReSA Outputs

 ReSA outputs can provide useful references to support recognition and valuing of research software as a key component of research, and can also be found in the ReSA [Zenodo community](https://zenodo.org/communities/resa/?page=1&size=20).
+See also the [**ADORE.software Toolkit**](https://adore.software/toolkit/).
+The toolkit is where ReSA amalgamates many resources.
+It provides examples of programs, policies, and resources for each of the [Amsterdam Declaration on Funding Research Software Sustainability](https://adore.software/declaration/)’s recommendations in the four areas of research software practice, research software ecosystem, research software personnel, and research software ethics.

-Recent items include:
+Recent outputs include:

 * [Research Software Funding Opportunities](https://www.researchsoft.org/funding-opportunities/) - updated regularly.
 * [Research institution policies to support research software -  Collection](https://docs.google.com/spreadsheets/d/1YgXG1eSrby8e5wzqYOiOZW6KmJtR-wdBTrjr1_aMtF4/edit#gid=0) - updated regularly.